VP, Commercial & Latin America Beverages IT Dr Pepper Snapple Group

 Donovan holds five U.S. patents in areas ranging from measurement of computer usage to web-based customer satisfaction and performance measurement.

-Managing Director Digital Business Consulting, Dell Services Dell
+Managing Dir.
+Digital Business Consulting, Dell Digital Business Services Dell

 John DuBois leads Dell Services Digital Business Consulting, a practice that provides clients with strategy and transformation services resulting in improved customer experience, greater operational efficiencies, business-driven innovation and improved top line growth.